explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

 <tr>
+<td class="org-left">^ and g_</td>
 <td class="org-left">first and last non blank characters in a line</td>
-<td class="org-left">^ and g_</td>
 </tr>

 <tr>
+<td class="org-left">0 and $</td>
 <td class="org-left">first and last characters in a line</td>
-<td class="org-left">0 and $</td>
 </tr>

 <tr>
-<td class="org-left">To move to the beginning of the next or previous sentence</td>
 <td class="org-left">( )</td>
+<td class="org-left">move the cursor to the beginning of previous, next sentence</td>
 </tr>

 <tr>
 <td class="org-left">{ and }</td>
-<td class="org-left">Paragraphs can be navigated.
+<td class="org-left">Move the cursor to the beginning of previous or next paragraph.
 The definition of a paragraph is based on nroff macros (read man nroff if you want to figure out what that means).
 This generally works quite well for navigating between large space-separated blocks in a programming language.</td>
 </tr>
 </tbody>
 </table>

-Complex movement
+Complex movement of the cursor:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">